Go to Twin Peaks Table of Contents for a note on the analysis.

 Shot 4 is later shown in proper orientation in shot 18.

 Another reversed shot is 16 with Jackie running in with the buckets.
 Because the M and the horseshoe and dice on the bucket looks so similar reversed, one isn't going to notice.
 A Black Panther machine is on the left and a White Diamonds machine is on the right.
-This same location is also seen in part three but in proper orientation.
+This same location is also seen in the casino section in part three but in proper orientation.
 In part three, Cooper-Dougie heads through it to the BigPayDay machine.

 All "Hello" shots actually take place in front of the BigPayDay slot machine with the Tropical Treasure one to the left, but the orientation for this is sometimes reversed and we also see a different machine being played.
 Shot 22 shows Cooper-Dougie in proper orientation before the BigPayDay machine with the Tropical Treasure on the left.
 Shot 23 shows him getting the jackpot 888 on another machine.
 Then shot 24 shows a reversed orientation before the BigPayDay machine and we see the Tropical Treasure on the right.